 HOME variable tells which directory cron should execute the crontab commands from.
 Often times you'll have a user/crontab per project.
 If so, set the

 HOME variable to your project's root directory to avoid long, absolute paths to scripts or from having to

 Set the default shell to execute your commands from with the SHELL command.
 Like PATH, a safe bet is making this the same as your user's shell.
 Logged in as that user, run

-which `echo $0` to get an absolute path to your shell.
+echo $0 to get an absolute path to your shell.

 Still Stumped?
 Dump Your Environment

 It's easy to redirect cron's environment variables to a temporary file, as seen on Stack Overflow.
 Tweak the following to run from your crontab in the near future: